Behind the Scenes of “The Substance” by Coralie Fargeat

 “The Substance” by Coralie Fargeat Working Title

 Winner of the Best Screenplay award at the 2024 Cannes Film Festival, The Substance, an American-British production directed by filmmaker Coralie Fargeat, was entirely shot in France, both in a studio in the Paris Region and on location on the Côte d’Azur.
-Executive producer Nicolas Royer (A Good Story – Voulez-vous Production Services) reflects on the story and the making of the film, which involved recreating Los Angeles in the Alpes-Maritimes.
+Line producer Nicolas Royer (A Good Story – Voulez-vous Production Services) reflects on the story and the making of the film, which involved recreating Los Angeles in the Alpes-Maritimes.

 How did the adventure of The Substance begin for you?